badguyland/MicroQuizMaster/README.md

 # MicroQuizMaster

 MicroQuizMaster is the smallest version of QuizMaster, ideal for the very weakest of devices (paticularly if you are a Windows user).
-No external requirements are needed.
+In theory, MicroQuizMaster could even run on a Micro:Bit!
+No external requirements other than Python are needed.
 MicroQuizMaster allows users to create and play quizzes directly from the terminal.

 ## Installation

 1. Download the Zip file and extract it

 2. Enter the directory containing the game executable:
     `cd MicroQuizMaster`

+##### Or:

+1. Clone this repository: `git clone https://github.com/badguyland/MicroQuizMaster`

+2. Enter the directory containing the game executable: `cd MicroQuizMaster`

 ## Quiz Game